alyssamichelle/progress/The Future of JS 2018.md

 One of our shiniest Angular Developer Advocate, Alyssa Nicoll, asked Stephen what he thought Angular's biggest feat was in 2017.
 Here is what he had to say:
 > "In 2017 we've successfully balanced stability and innovation. making your applications smaller and faster without making you rewrite your code."

-> "It can go much further, like imagine in like 3 years webassembly is good enough that we want to use it.
+> "It can go much further, like imagine in 3 years webassembly is good enough that we want to use it.
 Because we are a full platform, we could start shipping part of your apps as web assembly for you, without you having to do anything.
 Or ES2015 modules, or web components, or any of the 'modern web'."

 **Prediction: Angular elements are going to be HUGE**